jabberjabberjabber/Context-Tester/README.md

 uv run main.py crime_english.txt --api-url http://localhost:5001
 ```

 Wait for the tests to complete.
-You should now have a a csv file and two png files in the directory with the name of the model and the text in it containing the data plots.
+You should now have a a csv file and a png file in the directory with the name of the model and the text in it containing the data plots.

 If you want to compare data for more than one model, run the test for each model and then use generate_plots to run the comparison using the csv files: